raghuramshankar/parallel-gps/README.md

 3. Change directory to submodule: ``cd pssgp``
 4. Install as a package: ``pip install -e .``

-Now your python installation/virtual environment has pssgp installed as a package with all the required depednencies from ``requirements.txt``.
+Now your python installation/virtual environment has pssgp installed as a package with all the required dependencies from ``requirements.txt``.

-To use GPU capabilities, install a tensorflow compatible CUDA version.
+To use GPU capabilities, install a CUDA/MPS compatible tensorflow version.

 Example
 -------